Brazil's Bolsonaro pressures lawmakers before key fiscal vote | Politics

 Brazil's Bolsonaro pressures lawmakers before key fiscal vote

-Bolsonaro is pushing for a change to the constitution that would let the government spend an additional 92 billion reais ($16.5 billion) next year, allowing him to ramp up welfare programs during his likely re-election campaign.
+Bolsonaro is pushing for a change to the constitution that would let the government spend an additional 92 billion reais ($16.5 billion) next year, staggering court-ordered payments so he can ramp up welfare programs ahead of next year's election.
 A second-round vote is expected in the lower house of Congress on Tuesday after an initial vote passed by just four votes last week.

 - Country: